Big changes in White House ideas to pay for $2 trillion plan

 Big changes in White House ideas to pay for $2 trillion planNew

 SCRANTON, Pa.
 (AP) — The White House is floating new plans for ways to pay for President Joe Biden’s $2 trillion proposal for expanding social services and tackling climate change.
 The ideas include shelving a proposed big increase in corporate tax rates though also adding a new billionaires’ tax on the investment gains of the very richest Americans.
-The abrupt changes in suggested “pay-fors” on Wednesday came as Biden returned to his hometown of Scranton, Pennsylvania, to highlight what he says are the middle class values in the plan.
-Democrats are racing to finish it up but Biden has faced resistance from key holdouts not on board with plans to get rid of Trump-era tax breaks to help pay for it.
+The changes came as Biden returned to his hometown of Scranton, Pennsylvania on Wednesday to highlight what he says are the middle class values in the plan.
+Democrats are racing to finish the package but Biden has faced resistance from key holdouts not on board with plans to get rid of Trump-era tax breaks to help pay for it.